Cervical radiculopathy treatments: The evidence for non-surgical cervical stenosis and cervical radiculopathy treatments

 Our published research on cervical radiculopathy as a problem of instability NOT herniation.

 A few years back, our research team at Caring Medical wrote in the Journal of Prolotherapy:(4)

 “Even when faced with severe disabling pain, many patients desire a non-surgical approach to their problem.
 While anti-inflammatory medications and oral corticosteroids can decrease nerve inflammation, some cases of cervical radiculopathy necessitate injecting steroids directly into or around the inflamed nerve.

-Patients who have not responded to physical therapy, oral medications, and other conservative treatments, or those whose cervical radiculopathy symptoms and radiographic findings make them surgical candidates, can still experience significant benefits with cervical epidural and periradicular steroid injections and not need surgical intervention.
+Patients who have not responded to physical therapy, oral medications, and other conservative treatments, or those whose cervical radiculopathy symptoms and radiographic findings make them surgical candidates, can still experience significant benefits with a cervical epidural and periradicular steroid injections and not need surgical intervention.

 An Orthopedic Surgery Task Force on Neck Pain that appraised the scientific literature from 1980 to 2006 on surgical interventions for neck pain alone or with radicular pain concluded, “it is not clear from the evidence that long-term outcomes improved with the surgical treatment of cervical radiculopathy compared to nonoperative measures.”